 The hormone progesterone is the main player in rising body temperature.
-When you ovulate, your BBT will rise slightly and remain high for the follow 10-14 days.
+When you ovulate, your BBT will rise slightly and remain high for the following 10-14 days.
 If you’re not pregnant, your temperature will dip back down right before your period.
-If you ARE pregnant, your temperature will stay elevated.
+If you are pregnant, your temperature will stay elevated.

 So the thing about BBT, is that you are looking for patterns to emerge over the course of a few cycles.
 Because temperatures rise WHEN you ovulate, this actually indicates that the “fertile window” is closing.

 But, if you chart your temps for 2-3 months, and see that you always ovulate on say, day 11 of your cycle, you can better target when to start having sex to conceive.